 Let us play a quick game of word association—we will start.

-The school’s Heizer Center for Private Equity and Venture Capital offers the Private Equity Internship Program, wherein rising second-year students intern with small businesses or private equity firms—receiving a stipend—to facilitate career transitions that would otherwise be challenging for those without experience.
-In addition, the Kellogg Entrepreneurship Internship Program offers a stipend to first-year students for a ten-week summer internship with a host company.
+The Heizer Center for Private Equity and Venture Capital also offers the Private Equity Internship Program, wherein rising second-year students intern with small businesses or private equity firms—receiving a $1,000 weekly stipend—to facilitate career transitions that would otherwise be challenging for those without experience.
+A new offering, introduced in 2013 as part of the KIEI, is the Kellogg Entrepreneurial Internship Program, which offers a $6,000 stipend to first-year students for a ten-week summer internship with a host company.

 Go beyond the stereotypes.
 For in-depth information on Kellogg and other leading business school programs, check out the mbaMission Insider’s Guides.